Kinetic Keys: A Lightweight Zero-Knowledge Framework for Secure Digital Transactions

 Encryption key encapsulation:

-Voucher assembly with random property shuffling and base64 encoding:
+Equation Voucher assembly with random property shuffling and base64 encoding:

 The complete Kinetic Key (KK) voucher V securely encapsulates the data D such that only a party with knowledge of the original passphrase P can decrypt it.